Regular theory in complex braid groups: A Kerékj art o type by-product

 \section{A Kerékj\'art\'o type by-product}

 In \cite[Remark 12.5]{beskpi1}, Bessis suggests that our main theorem can be thought of as an analogue of the Kerékj\'art\'o Theorem, stating that every periodic homeomorphism of the disk is conjugate to a rotation.
+In this last section we establish a rephrasing of this analogy.

+Recall that the regular Springer set (cf \cite[Definition 3]{shvartsman}) of an irreducible complex reflection group $W$ is the set of regular numbers for $W$ that are maximal with respect to divisibility.
+We say that a $d$-th root of $z_p$ is a \nit{maximal root} of $z_p$ if $d$ is in the regular Springer set of $W$.

-In this last section we establish a rephrasing of this analogy. \begin{prop} Let $W$ be an irreducible complex reflection group.
-If $\gamma\in B(W)$ is an element admitting a central power, then we have $\gamma=\rho^p$ for $\rho$ a fundamental root of $z_P$.
-In particular $\bbar{\gamma}$ is a regular element in $W$. \end{prop}
+\begin{prop} Let $W$ be an irreducible complex reflection group.
+If $\gamma\in B(W)$ is an element admitting a central power, then we have $\gamma=\rho^p$ for $\rho$ a maximal root of $z_P$ and some integer $p$.
+In particular $\pi(\gamma)$ is a regular element in $W$. \end{prop}

 If $B(W)$ is a Garside group with a $\Delta$ such that $z_B$ is a power of $\Delta$, then an element of $B(W)$ admits a central power in $B(W)$ if and only if it is periodic in the Garside sense.
 So the two notions of periodic elements are the same.
-This also justify the connection between Proposition \ref{kere} and the Kerékj\'art\'o Theorem.
+This also justifies the connection between Proposition \ref{kere} and the Kerékj\'art\'o Theorem.